-On a periodic basis, our Board, with the involvement of our Compensation Committee, reviews the Company's plan for management succession, both in the ordinary course of business and in response to emergency situations.
+On a periodic basis, our Board, with the involvement of our Compensation Committee, reviews the Company's plan for management succession, both in the ordinary course of business and in response to individual situations.
 Potential candidates for management positions, including the position of Chief Executive Officer, are identified internally within the organization in consultation with our Compensation Committee (which oversees the evaluation of management) and our Chief Executive Officer, as well as externally through various sources.
-The succession planning process also addresses the continuing development of appropriate leadership skills for internal candidates for Chief Executive Officer, as well as candidates for other leadership positions within the companies.
+The succession planning process also addresses the continuing development of appropriate leadership skills for internal candidates for Chief Executive Officer, as well as candidates for other leadership positions within the Company.
 To aid in its planning, our Board regularly requests contact with non-executive members of management in order to have visibility into potential internal management succession candidates.
 Our Board also regularly engages in discussions with our Chief Executive Officer regarding long-range plans for officer development and succession.

-Throughout 2014, the Compensation Committee addressed management succession and executive development in connection with its review of officer elections, promotions, and compensation matters during the year.
-The Board last reviewed and discussed Chief Executive Officer and management succession planning and executive development at their meeting in December 2014.
+Since 2016, the Compensation Committee has addressed management succession and executive development in connection with its review of officer elections, promotions, and compensation matters during each year.